lowlighter/metrics/README.md

 ### ⏱️ PageSpeed

-The *pagespeed* plugin adds the performances of the website attached mentioned on your account:
+The *pagespeed* plugin adds the performance statistics of the website attached on your account:

 ![Pagespeed plugin](https://github.com/lowlighter/lowlighter/blob/master/metrics.plugin.pagespeed.svg)